PORT GUIDES - WHAT'S NEW

 and OUTSTANDING tourist information from the Ministry of Greece.

 - Click here to view, print or "save" the guide to your computer (6.4 MB) Athens-08-12-2011

 - Corfu, the Capital City, is one of the most elegant

 and beautiful cities in Greece.
-It is less that 2 miles from the
+It's ~ 1 mile from the

-cruise dock and there are many places to visit on a self-guided walking
+cruise terminal and there are many places to visit on a self-guided walking

 tour including fortresses, palaces, museums, churches, shops, cafes,

 etc. There are over 30 beautiful beaches, many villages, resorts,

 etc. to explore.
 The guide provides details for a walking tour of